ludmilagd/SQL-Alchemy-ORM/Instructions/README.md

 ### Daily Rainfall Average

-Plot for daily normals storaged as Pandas DataFrames (normals are the averages for min, avg, and max temperatures)
+Plot for daily normals storeged as Pandas DataFrames (normals are the averages for min, avg, and max temperatures)

 Calculate the rainfall per weather station using the previous year's matching dates.